-To start a PTA Reflections program in your school community, contact your State PTA for instructions and materials.
-Use the step-by-step Reflections Toolkit to guide your PTA/PTSA and make your Reflections program a success.
+Use the 2015-2016 Reflections Toolkit to guide your PTA/PTSA and make your Reflections program a success.

 - Consider the National Standards for Family-School Partnerships to ensure your Reflections program meets its intended potential.

-Step 2: Organize and Plan Your Program.
+Step 2: Organize and Plan Your Program

 - Customize your check list to organize tasks and schedule deadlines.

 Step 3: Promote Reflections

-- Distribute the 2014 Student Entry Form & Rules provided by your State PTA.
+- Distribute the 2015 Student Entry Form & Rules provided by your State PTA.

-Step 4: Organize Artwork for Judging.
+Step 4: Organize Artwork for Judging

-- Assign awards to all qualifying entries.
+- Assign awards by division and category to all qualifying entries.
 Award levels may include: Award of Excellence, Award of Merit, Honorable Mention and Participant.

-Step 5: Celebrate and Recognize Your Participants.
+Step 5: Celebrate and Recognize Your Participants

-- Start with the Reflections Celebration Guide to help plan your event.
+- Start with the Reflections celebration guide to help plan your event.

-- Share the Media Advisory and Press Release with local media.
+- Share the media advisory and press release with local media.